Dee Kantner: Early life and education

-Kantner was born in Reading, Pennsylvania on May 3, 1960 and had three siblings.
+Kantner was born in Reading, Pennsylvania, on May 3, 1960, and had three siblings.
 Growing up, Kantner's parents had a marital separation.
 During her childhood, Kantner took up track and field and basketball.
 For her post-secondary career, Kantner received an athletic scholarship from the University of Pittsburgh and was on multiple sport teams.
 She graduated with an engineer's degree in 1982.

 Career

 While at the University of Pittsburgh in 1982, Kantner became a referee at basketball games for churches.
 Following her post-secondary education, Kantner started her engineering career as a pipe stress analysis consultant.
 She continued her engineering experience in the sales department for Westinghouse Electric Corporation during the early 1980s and worked in Asheville, North Carolina.
-By the early 1990s, Kantner was working in Charlotte, North Carolina in her sales position.
-Kantner ended her engineering tenure in 1984.
+By the early 1990s, Kantner was working in Charlotte, North Carolina, in her sales position.
+Kantner ended her engineering tenure in 1997, when she was hired as an NBA official.

 For her athletic career, Kantner worked for a fitness center in the early 1980s at Pittsburgh.
-Before becoming a NCAA Division I referee for the Southern Conference in 1984, Kantner had previously refereed basketball games ranging from elementary school to NCAA Division II.
-In 1986, Kantner became an Atlantic Coast Conference referee.
+Before becoming an NCAA Division I referee for the Southern Conference in 1984, Kantner had previously refereed basketball games ranging from elementary school to NCAA Division II.
+During the late 1980s, she expanded her referee experience to the Atlantic Coast Conference and Southeastern Conference.
 In 1990, Kantner was a referee at an exhibition game for the LSU Tigers men's basketball team.
 At the time, she was part of the first-ever "major college men's game" to only have women referees alongside Patty Broderick and June Corteau.

-Kantner was a referee for six conferences simultaneously in 1992, such as the Big Ten Conference and Southeastern Conference.
-During the mid 1990s, Kantner worked as a salesperson for Cutler-Hammer while working as a college basketball referee.
+During 1992, she worked for the Big Ten Conference and five other conferences simultaneously.
+In the mid-1990s, Kantner worked as a salesperson for Cutler-Hammer while working as a college basketball referee.
 By 1997, Kantner was refereeing for eight conferences at the same time.
 These included the Pac-10 Conference and West Coast Conference.
 Outside of college basketball, Kantner refereed in 1995 for the Summer Pro League.